MacRover/maxwell/ros_ws/src/viper_control/README.md

 1. `FREEZE`
 2. `SET_MUX_VALUE`, followed by the desired card #
 3. `SET_CARD_INTERVAL`.
 I've been able to get this to 100ms with no issues on a high power card (fewer messages sent)

+These parameters are not stored in EEPROM, so will need to be set after each power cycle.